 Electrodynamic balances (EDBs) have been used in aerosol research for several decades.
 EDBs contain a superimposed AC and DC field that fix laterally and vertically a charged object within the center of the fields.
 As such, charged aqueous droplets entering the EDB can stably levitate for seconds to days.
 Recently, the Keutsch group and Dr. Uli Krieger (ETH-Zurich) developed a novel instrument that couples an EDB to mass spectrometry (EDB-MS, schematic to the left), enabling molecular-level chemical analysis of the trapped particles (Birdsall, et al., 2018).

-DPOPS: counting and measuring the optical size of particles (140 - 3000 nm) for DCOTSS project since 2019
+DPOPS: counting and measuring the optical size of particles (140 - 3000 nm) for DCOTSS

 Operating Principle and History

-DPOPS system is based on the POPS (Portable Optical Particle Spectrometer) instrument develped by the NOAA group.
+DPOPS system is based on the POPS (Portable Optical Particle Spectrometer) instrument developed by the NOAA group.
 The POPS was designed to be a lightweight, high-performance optical particle counter.
 It uses a 405-nm diode laser to count and measure the optical size of sampled particles using single-particle light scattering between approximately 140 nm and 3 μm (Gao et al., 2016).
 Though the instrument is commercially available (Handix Scientific, Boulder, CO), it is not well suited for the flight condition in the UT/LS (low P, T, and low particle number density), especially the high-speed air stream.
 The DPOPS is an optimized POPS system for DCOTSS flight campaign with autonomous operation in flight that requires minimal support between flights.
 Three major upgrades are: (1) increasing the sampling flow with external pumps to achieve better counting statistics in light of the low particle number density, (2) achieving isokinetic sampling (the velocity of air entering the inlet is equal to the velocity of the approaching gas stream) for the pickoff inlet mounted in the free stream, and (3) optimizing the tubing system to reduce the loss of particles in the sampling tubes.

-Chemical Ionization Mass Spectrometers:
+Chemical Ionization Mass Spectrometers

 Chemical ionization mass spectrometry (CIMS) is an important and widely used analytical tool for measurements of organic molecules in the atmosphere.
 Two CIMS instruments in our group can be operated in one of two ionization modes: using either proton transfer reactions such as for H3O+ CIMS or PTR-MS (Breitenlechner et al., 2017) or ammonium ion ligand-switching reactions such as for NH4+ CIMS (Zaytsev et al., 2019).
 Employment of the two ionization modes significantly improves the measurement capability of the instruments and allows for detection of a vast array of compounds covering a wide range of volatilities from VOCs to ELVOCs.
 In addition, the CIMS instruments can be equipped with an aerosol inlet to quantify particle-phase compounds.
 The instrument detection limits are below 1 pptv (part per trillion by volume) for a 1 second integration time for select compounds which allows for the flux measurements.